zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/pac/pac.md

 `paciasp` signs the link register(LR) with Stack Pointer(SP) as the modifier `retaa` is a function return with pointer authentication

-In the next section, we will write a program to exploit `main_nopac` and show you how the same exploitation does not work on `main_pac` as it is built with these pointer authentication instructions
+In the next section, we will write a program to exploit `main_nopac` and show you how the same exploitation does not work on `main_pac` as it is built with pointer authentication.